awslabs/aws-deployment-framework/docs/user-guide.md

           oauth_token_path: /adf/github_token # The path in AWS Secrets Manager that holds the GitHub Oauth token, ADF only has access to /adf/ prefix in Secrets Manager
           json_field: token # The field (key) name of the json object stored in AWS Secrets Manager that holds the Oauth token
     params:
-        notification_endpoint: joes_team@company.nl
+      notification_endpoint: joes_team@example.com
     targets:
       - path: /banking/testing
         name: fancy-name #Optional way to pass a name for this stage in the pipeline
 ```

 In the above example we are creating two pipelines with AWS CodePipeline.
-The first one will deploy from a repository named **iam** that lives in the account **123456789101**.
-This CodeCommit Repository will automatically be created by default in the 123456789101 AWS Account if it does not exist.
+The first one will deploy from a repository named **iam** that lives in the account `111111111111`.
+This CodeCommit Repository will automatically be created by default in the `111111111111` AWS Account if it does not exist.
 The automatic repository creation occurs if you enable `'auto-create-repositories'` (which is enabled by default).
 The `iam` pipeline will use AWS CodeCommit as its source and deploy in 3 steps.
 The first stage of the deployment will occur against all AWS Accounts that are in the `/security` Organization unit and be targeted to the `eu-west-1` region.
 After that, there is a manual approval phase which is denoted by the keyword `approval`.
 The next step will be targeted to the accounts within the `/banking/testing` OU *(in your default deployment account region)* region.
 By providing a simple path without a region definition it will default to the region chosen as the deployment account region in your [adfconfig](./admin-guide/adfconfig.yml).
 Any failure during the pipeline will cause it to halt.

 The second pipeline (*vpc*) example deploys to an OU path `/banking/testing`.
 You can choose between an absolute path in your AWS Organization, AWS Account ID or an array of OUs or IDs.
 This pipeline also uses Github as a source rather than AWS CodeCommit.
 When generating the pipeline, ADF expects [GitHub Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to be placed in AWS Secrets Manager in a path prefixed with `/adf/`.